S-J-K-F/TheThreeTriangles/README.md

 - Made sprites for the three triangles and the main character(head frame and walk cycles)
 - Made The Layouts For The Nightmare Rooms and the Boss Room
 - big door
-- Worked on scene transitions and puzlles.
+- Worked on scene transitions and puzzles.
+- Wrote the game description

 # jennaL808:
 ### BIG PICTURE ITEMS CONTRIBUTED: